addisonElliott/SegmentedButton/README.md

 | android:fontFamily              | `font`            | Font for displaying text                                                     |
 | app:textStyle                   | `flag`            | Text style, can be `Typeface.NORMAL`, `Typeface.BOLD`, and `Typeface.ITALIC` |

+**All layout attributes have a corresponding function in Java that can be called to change programatically.
+See Javadocs of source code for more information.**

 ### Available Animations

 - fastOutSlowIn